Your Android smartphone may be the best learning tool ever created.

 1. TED Talks – The annual conference that brings leading academics, business leaders and innovators together under the banner of “Idea Worth Spreading”.

-4. 3D Brain – Visually explore each brain region and it’s functions and what happens when it’s injured or affected by mental illness.
+2. 3D Brain – Visually explore each brain region and its functions and what happens when it’s injured or affected by mental illness.

 Increase your brain’s gray matter and exercise your pattern recognition skills by solving complex puzzles.